Seven Swordsmen

-Seven Swordsmen is a 2006 Chinese television series directed by Clarence Fok and produced by Tsui Hark.
-The series is loosely adapted from Liang Yusheng's wuxia novels Qijian Xia Tianshan and Saiwai Qixia Zhuan.
+Seven Swordsmen is a 2006 Chinese wuxia television series directed by Clarence Fok and produced by Tsui Hark.
+The series is loosely adapted from the novels Qijian Xia Tianshan and Saiwai Qixia Zhuan by Liang Yusheng.
 It is also the television series counterpart to the 2005 film Seven Swords, which was also directed and produced by Tsui Hark.
-This series was originally planned to be the first season of a longer television series but the project seems to have been abandoned.
+This series was originally planned to be the first season of a longer television series but the project has been abandoned.